enformatik/.github/profile/README.md

 #### 4. **Artificial Intelligence is a Chain Reaction**
 > _“AI produces information, uses it as a chain reaction, and develops by overlaying.”_

-Long before LLMs and AI agents, this definition saw AI not as static software, but as a **self-evolving knowledge system** — a feedback loop of learning and creation.
+Long before LLMs and AI agents, this definition saw AI not as static software, but as a **self-improving information system knowledge system** — a feedback loop of learning and generation.

 #### 5. **The System Boundary is Human Imagination**
 > _“The system boundary is as far as we can imagine and act upon.”_